SolaceProducts/solace-java-spring-boot/README.md

 ### Updating your Application Properties

-Configuration of the `SpringJCSMPFactory` is done through the `application.properties` file.
+Configuration of the `SpringJCSMPFactory` is done through the [`application.properties` file](https://github.com/SolaceProducts/solace-java-spring-boot/blob/master/solace-java-sample-app/src/main/resources/application.properties).
 This is where users can control the Solace Java API properties.
-Currently this project supports configuration of the following properties:
+Currently this project supports direct configuration of the following properties:

 ```
 solace.java.host